Despite being a century-old philosophy, in the Western world, Tantra has become increasingly popular in the last few decades.

 Just let go of your control obsessions and abandon yourself to this world and your life will suddenly become more blissful.

-Samma Karuna teaches “Tantra from the Heart” a beautiful technique to connect to yourself and others in a mindful and loving way.
+Samma Karuna teaches “Tantra from the Heart” a beautiful technique to connect to yourself and others mindfully and lovingly.

 We regard Tantra as a way to celebrate the perfection of the present moment, just as it is, without a goal to reach or a role to take on.